-With another wrong-way driving accident killing two in San Antonio earlier this week, officials begin to reflect on what steps have been and can be taken to prevent wrong-way driving accidents.
+With another wrong-way driving accident in San Antonio killing two people earlier this week, officials begin to reflect on what steps have been and can be taken to prevent wrong-way driving accidents.

 Department of Transportation Combats Wrong-Way Drivers in San Antonio

-“We are gradually expanding the program, but it’s going to be a few years before we actually target all of our signs.” – Laura Lopez, Texas Department of Transport.
+“We are gradually expanding the program, but it’s going to be a few years before we actually target all of our signs.” – Laura Lopez, Texas Department of Transportation.

 - Less than a year ago, the Texas Department of Transportation took efforts to reduce the number of wrong-way drivers by incorporating new technology.